CogEpitome/iv1201project/README.md

 After connecting the database and ensuring the server is set up correctly, run login.xhtml to confirm successful installation.

+### CREATING RECRUITERS
+In the current version of the system, the easiest way to create a new person of the recruiter role is to create a new account through the register page, and manually change the role of the person to 1 in the database.

 ## Acknowledgments
 * Hej Leif, du är rätt schysst <3